This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Paul Crocker met us at the end of what looked like a long grassy lane jutting off a main country thoroughfare.
 We’d driven past it already but on the way back his light straw hat and waving arm helped us locate the entrance to his smallholding.
 Dressed in a casual pair of jeans, boots and a comfortable polo shirt it was hard to believe that this man was anything other than a local farmer.
 In fact he’s a stockbroker by day and pursues his love of working the land and raising rare-breed livestock in his spare time.
 I’ll hazard a guess to say all his spare time since his wife has installed a clock on the property to remind him to come home on time.

-It was soon clear why though: the land was an absolute mess seeing as it had been used as a local tip until the 1950s.
-Apparently the way the tip was run was that rubbish was collected from local homes on a fortnightly basis and then was dumped and burned on the site.
-This practice stopped only when the bungalow you see in the above picture was built and the owners began complaining of the smoke.
+It was soon clear why though: the land was an absolute mess since it was a local tip until the 1950s.
+Rubbish was collected from local homes on a fortnightly basis and then dumped and burned on the site.
+This practice stopped only when the bungalow you see in the below photo was built.
+The owners started complaining of the smoke.

 Our tour of Paul’s land began with the field.
 It’s currently empty and filled with a mixture of rough grass, gorse and bracken which he is single-handedly attempting to clear.
 He’s on a tight deadline though since he hopes to introduce six rare-breed Shropshire sheep onto this land later this summer.
-Already he’s begun putting up a sturdy fence and has planted the borders with Italian Alder, which are fast-growing trees that will provide a good windbreak for the animals.
+Already he’s put up a sturdy fence and planted the borders with Italian Alder.
+These are fast-growing trees that provide a good windbreak for the animals.

-The conventional way an orchard is managed includes the farmer manually mowing and fertilising the ground under the trees.
+Farmers usually manually mow and fertilise the ground under trees in an orchard.
 This uses the farmer’s time, the cost of a mower, fuel for the mower and often expensive artificial fertilisers.
 Sheep who can live in an orchard will mow the grass for free, fertilise the ground with their droppings, help control tree disease and pests by eating wind-fallen fruit and will also produce a high quality meat product.
 It sounds like a no-brainer doesn’t it?
-This is what integrated systems mean when it comes to Permaculture.
+This is what integrated systems mean when it comes to permaculture.

 Onward we walked from the pasture to a lovely little pond sunken down among green willows and thick hedges.
 Though the soil on Paul’s land is quite sandy, the natural clay on this part of the property allows it to fill in with rain water, thus creating a natural water feature.
-It’s been thoroughly cleaned out since the property was acquired and is now home to frogs and a type of fish that the herons fly in to eat.
+It was in a state when Paul took over the land but he’s thoroughly cleaned it out since then.
+Now it’s home to frogs and a type of fish that the herons fly in to eat.

 However the idea is to give this body of water a dual purpose that will benefit people as well.
-A small wind turbine is being constructed which will help power a pump that will enrich the pond’s water with oxygen.
+So Paul is building a small wind turbine with the intent of using it to power a pump that will enrich the pond’s water with oxygen.
 This extra oxygen will make the pond habitable by the trout that Paul plans on farming.

-Fortunately the tip was in use at a time when plastic was uncommon but there was still quite an accumulation of glass and other debris that had be dredged up before the pond could be considered bare-feet friendly.
+Fortunately the tip was in use at a time when plastic was uncommon.
+There was still quite a lot of glass and other debris that had be dredged up, though.

-One of the prettiest of the birds he keeps are the silvery Chinese Geese that run in a tight flock around the site.
+One of the prettiest of the birds he keeps are the silvery Chinese geese that run in a tight flock around the site.
 Their main function is to work as sentries for the rest of the livestock since their loud honking and carrying on will warn of others of impending danger.
-Fortunately there aren’t any foxes on the island but feral ferrets, which are locally called Pole-cats, are known for squeezing into coops and killing every hen they find.
+Wild ferrets, locally called pole-cats, are known for getting into coops and killing all the hens.